MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 5. Type a new name for use in the workspace.
 The name you assign to the dataset becomes the name of the folder in your workspace where the contained files are extracted.

-6. After you have uploaded the zipped package to Studio, verify that the zipped file is available in the **Saved Datasets** list, and then connect the dataset to the **Script Bundle** input port.
+6. After you have uploaded the zipped package to Studio (classic), verify that the zipped file is available in the **Saved Datasets** list, and then connect the dataset to the **Script Bundle** input port.

     All files that are contained in the ZIP file are available for use during run time: for example, sample data, scripts, or new Python packages.